BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

 Objectives must be started before they start watching the player's actions.
 The easiest way to do this is by running a command:

-Enter `/bq objective YOUR_NAME add tutorialQuest.fishObj` on the server.
+Enter `/bq objective YOUR_NAME add tutorialQuest.fishingObj` on the server.
 This command will start the objective for the player.
 If you want to check if you have done it correctly, go to the defined location and fish 3 cod.
 After you caught 3 cod you should get a notification.